legumeinfo/datastore-specifications/PROTOCOLS/ds_souschef_prep_examples/README.md

 <a href="Phytozome/notes_phaco.PHA8298.gnm1.ann1.sh">Phytozome/notes_phaco.PHA8298.gnm1.ann1.sh</a>

-## Dryad
+## Other

+These examples come from several sources: Dryad, Zenodo, direct-from-sequencing-center, in-house annotation.
-Assemblies and annotations at Dryad should be assumed to be unique per Dryad collection.
-They are whatever was submitted; Dryad imposes no constraints on format or quality.
+Assemblies and annotations in these cases should be assumed to be unique per collection.
+Generalist repositories such as Dryad and Zenodo impose no constraints on format.

+<a href="Other/notes_acacr.Acra3RX.gmn1.ann1.sh">Other/notes_acacr.Acra3RX.gmn1.ann1.sh</a>
+<a href="Other/notes_apiam.LA2127.gnm1.ann1.sh">Other/notes_apiam.LA2127.gnm1.ann1.sh</a>
+<a href="Other/notes_apiam.LA2127.gnm1_hap2.ann1.sh">Other/notes_apiam.LA2127.gnm1_hap2.ann1.sh</a>
+<a href="Other/notes_apipr.MO19963523.gnm1.ann1.sh">Other/notes_apipr.MO19963523.gnm1.ann1.sh</a>
-<a href="Dryad/notes_acacr.Acra3RX.gmn1.ann1.sh">Dryad/notes_acacr.Acra3RX.gmn1.ann1.sh</a>
+<a href="Other/notes_apipr.MO19963523.gnm1_hap2.ann1.sh">Other/notes_apipr.MO19963523.gnm1_hap2.ann1.sh</a>

 ## Pangenes